 Yeast infections aren’t fun to have, but they are treatable and fairly common.
 Let’s break down what exactly a yeast infection is and how you can get rid of one.

-Yeast is a type of infection - like a bacteria or a virus - and different types of yeast that can infect different parts of the body.
+Yeast is a type of infection - like a bacteria or a virus - and different types of yeast can infect different parts of the body.
 If you’re wondering what the difference is between a yeast and a fungus, it’s simple: yeast is one type of fungus.

 The most common places people get yeast infections are the dark, sweaty spots on the body: so between the toes (AKA athlete’s foot), in the mouth (that’s called thrush), and in the vagina.
 When the temperature, moisture level, and acidity are all just right, the few yeast that may normally live in one of these spots and never both us instead begin to multiply.
 Vaginal yeast infections typically cause thick, white discharge (sometimes it looks curdled like cottage cheese), and it often causes itching or irritation.